akshaydk/ultimate/README.md

 - ### Security
   - Minimal security is achieved with helmet package.
 The rest of the security aspects could be looked in-depth while deciding the infrastructure.

+- ### Caching
+ - We can implement caching to store the frequently used intents and their responses.
+ - Redis can be used.

 - ### Application Logging and Monitoring
  - Currently, expection handling is the only logs in the application.
 We can use something like winston and push the logs to thrid party log aggregator.
  - Application monitoring depends on the kind of infrastructure the team decides to use.